dotnet/fsharp/docs/lsp.md

 ## Diagnostic mode

-We will be offering the **Pull Diagnostics** mode where the client will request diagnostics for a particular document.
-This should be easier to implement and probably more practical anyway.
+Initially we will be offering the **Pull Diagnostics** mode where the client will request diagnostics for a particular document.
+It will be up to the client to ask for diagnostics for documents at appropriate times and cancel requests that are no longer needed.
+The client can also use this to implement background checking of all documents in the workspace.

-We could experiment with **Publish Diagnostics** in combination with "keep checking the whole solution in background" option, if we decide to implement it on the server side.
-But this is a low priority item.
+Later we can also add an option to have the server control diagnostics and publish them via **Publish Diagnostics**.
+Then it will be pushing diagnostics as they are discovered either for active document, open documents or all documents.

 ## LSIF